The following sections discuss system call issues.

 A number of 32-bit system calls now return EOVERFLOW when faced with large objects on the 64-bit kernel.
 While this was already true when dealing with large files, the fact that daddr_t, dev_t, time_t, and its derivative types struct timeval and timespec_t now contain 64-bit quantities might mean more EOVERFLOW return values are observed by 32-bit applications.

 Some ioctl(2) calls have been rather poorly specified in the past.
-Unfortunately, ioctl() is completely devoid of compile-time type checking.
-Therefore, ioctl() can be a source of bugs that are difficult to track down.
+Unfortunately, ioctl() is completely devoid of compile-time type checking; therefore, it can be a source of bugs that are difficult to track down.

 Consider two ioctl() calls – one that manipulates a pointer to a 32-bit quantity (IOP32), the other that manipulates a pointer to a long quantity (IOPLONG).

-The following code sample works correctly in a 32-bit application when it is compiled:
+The following code sample works as part of a 32-bit application when it is compiled:

 int a, d; long b; ... if (ioctl(d, IOP32, &b) == -1) return (errno); if (ioctl(d, IOPLONG, &a) == -1) return (errno);